Udris/100-days-of-code/README.md

 4th-day - more codeacademy and Python basics
 5th-day - more codeacademy and Python basics, booleans if, ifelse etc 6th-day - codeacademy functions
+7th-day - a bit of codeacademy - had no time.